-I recently restarted to participate CTFs.
-I think I will sometimes play CTFs and post some write ups for them.
+I recently restarted playing CTFs.
 We played SECCON CTF last week and qualified for the final round.
-I heard that many other teams solved ‘SYSCALL’, one of the challenges from SECCON, in different ways, so I decided to briefly share my approach.
+I heard many other teams solved ‘SYSCALL’, one of the challenges from SECCON, in different ways, so I decided to briefly share my approach.

-A vulnerability of the challenge was very simple: Long input bytes cause stack overflow and there is no non-executable stack option.
+The vulnerability of the challenge was very simple: Long input bytes cause stack buffer overflow and there is no non-executable stack option.
 So, we can execute any shellcode with jmp rsp instruction but it is not allowed to execute syscall instruction by a pintool plugin called Pinhole.

 1